 What is a Timer Switch Circuit?

-A timer switch circuit is a type of circuit built to provide time gaps before activating a load.
+A timer switch circuit is a circuit built to provide time gaps before activating a load.
 You, the user, can preset these time gaps.

 A 24-hour program timer

-A timer switch circuit enables the connection or disconnection, switching on and off an electrical device or systems at previously set times or intervals.
+A timer switch circuit enables the connection or disconnection, switching on and off an electrical device or system at previously set times or intervals.

 Generally, there are two main types of timers